zh54321/PoCEntraDeviceComplianceBypass/README.md

 ```

 # Credits

-This module includes a JWT parsing method that was initially adapted from the following blog post:

 - For the write-up: [TokenSmith – Bypassing Intune Compliant Device Conditional Access by JUMPSEC](https://labs.jumpsec.com/tokensmith-bypassing-intune-compliant-device-conditional-access/)
 - For discovery and sharing: TEMP43487580 (@TEMP43487580) & Dirk-jan, (@_dirkjan)